DiamondLightSource/Savu/doc/source/reference/plugin_documentation/plugins/reconstructions/tomopy_recon.rst

 Description
 --------------------------

 A wrapper to the tomopy reconstruction library.
-Extra keywords not required for the chosen algorithm will be ignored.

 Parameter definitions
 --------------------------